NFV strategy, from trial to commercial operation

 You can discuss what we mean by vendor lock-in, but a complete ability to quickly swap suppliers will require a very standardized product such as a PC.
 We may not be fully there, but clearly a lot has changed now because we are starting to see many VNFs being able to run on any NFVI based on more thorough certification towards the major VIMs and hardware platforms.
 Also as the NFVI is not fully standardized, not all combinations work so therefore pre-integrated solutions are preferred today.

 5G and NFV.
 What is the connection?

-A full-fledged 5G system with features such as network slicing and distributed cloud with edge computing and later the 5G core will require a fully working NFV platform for its operation.
+A full-fledged 5G system with features such as network slicing and edge computing and later the 5G core will require a fully working NFV platform for its operation.
 5G is often coupled with IoT and industrial internet, which in turn will need automated ordering and provisioning of services based on a new eco-system.
 This does not mean that it’s a good idea to wait with the NFV transformation though, for several reasons:

 There are benefits in operations and agility already now without 5G.

 The transformation journey is a multi-year transformation likely to take at least three years even when keeping a good pace.
 A late start increases the risk of being late with 5G services introductions.